seynur/firewall_rule_analysis/README.md

 ## Firewall Rule Analysis App for Splunk&reg;

 #### Overview
-This application provides a dashboard that allows users to monitor firewall traffics according to frequently and rarely used rules.
+This application provides a dashboard that allows users to monitor firewall traffic according to frequently and rarely used rules.
+The goal is to provide recommendations based on rule groupings in order to optimize the number of firewall rules.

 #### Required Splunk Apps:
 Splunk Common Information Model (CIM) Add-on (https://splunkbase.splunk.com/app/1621/)